filia’s grantmaking strategy

 Being able to have a say and live free from violence

-One out of three women* experience violence because of their gender during their lives.
-Women* and girls* who face multiple discrimination are at a higher risk of experiencing violence.
+One out of three women experience violence because of their gender during their lives.
+Women, girls and LBTIQ+ who face multiple discrimination are at a higher risk of experiencing violence.

-Violence against women* and girls* is a violation of the human right to physical integrity.
-Violence against women* and girls* is a complex problem that needs to be addressed at many levels.
-The UN Research Institute for Social Development UNRISD recommends the following strategies in its Policy Brief 21 of March 2016: Support women* in exercising their right to political participation and expression, strengthen women* movements, provide funds (especially longer-term), educate women* and girls* about their rights and improve their access to justice, enable intergenerational learning between activists, engage with the media.
+Violence against women, girls and LBTIQ+ is a violation of the human right to physical integrity.
+Violence against women, girls and LBTIQ+ is a complex problem that needs to be addressed at many levels.
+The UN Research Institute for Social Development UNRISD recommends the following strategies in its Policy Brief 21 of March 2016: Support women in exercising their right to political participation and expression, strengthen women’s movements, provide funds (especially longer-term), educate women and girls about their rights and improve their access to justice, enable intergenerational learning between activists, engage with the media.

 All of this is what filia’s project partners do: For example, they lobby local governments, conduct trials before the European Court of Human Rights, create and distribute brochures about women’s rights, perform plays against restrictive gender images, launch campaigns against domestic violence and so-called hate crimes. filia promotes all these projects under the focus “Freedom from Violence”.

-Just as violence restricts and prevents their free development, there are structural and cultural disadvantages that make it difficult for women* and girls* to raise their voice(s), interfere and participate in social decisions.
+Just as violence restricts and prevents their free development, there are structural and cultural disadvantages that make it difficult for women, girls and LBTIQ+ to raise their voice(s), interfere and participate in social decisions.

-Under the focus “Participation” filia promotes projects in which women* and girls* organize themselves and network with each other, make their perspective visible, loudly represent their rights and take their place at the tables of power.
+Under the focus “Participation” filia promotes projects in which women, girls and LBTIQ+ organize themselves and network with each other, make their perspective visible, loudly represent their rights and take their place at the tables of power.

 In 2020, we have added a participatory funding program to our repertoire: in the Empowerment Program for Refugee Women*, an advisory board consisting of refugee women* also helps to decide on the allocation of funding.

-So far, filia has made possible over 534 self-determined activities and projects of women* and girls* in 51 countries in different parts of the world. (as of 2020)
+So far, filia has made possible over 534 self-determined activities and projects of women, girls and LBTIQ+ in 51 countries in different parts of the world. (as of 2020)

-The majority of our funding goes to projects outside Germany Because that is exactly what we have been aiming for since filia was founded: to redistribute money from the rich North. filia focuses on funding women’s* projects in Central and Eastern Europe as well as in the Global South.
-In Germany, the funding flows almost exclusively into our empowerment programs for women* and girls* facing multiple discrimination
+The majority of our funding goes to projects outside Germany Because that is exactly what we have been aiming for since filia was founded: to redistribute money from the rich North. filia focuses on funding feminist projects in Central and Eastern Europe as well as in the Global South.
+In Germany, the funding flows almost exclusively into our empowerment programs for women, girls and LBTIQ+ facing multiple discrimination

 Supporting impulses, strengthening strategic planning: this is how filia provides funding